Welcome to the frequently sunny,

 • Betabrand to look like a 22-year-old startup CEO.

 Sure, there’s the 14, 49, and 14R that careen down Mission Street and countless ride “sharing” apps, but because we’re in the flattest neighborhood around with street art everywhere, you have no excuse not to walk or bike (unless, of course, you do have a good excuse, and we’re sorry for the tasteless assumption.)

 How to Stay Safe

 As any Mission longtimer will tell you, crime isn’t what it used to be in this part of town.
 Violent crime has generally decreased in recent years, but the occasional incident still happens… especially if you’re oblivious to your surroundings testing a new Selfie Stick in public on a shiny iPhone.
-Some tips:

 • Don’t pull your cell phone out at the BART Plazas or on Mission Street.
 It’s risky anywhere in the city, but just plain foolish in these locations.

 • Try to avoid being a total, sloppy drunken mess stumbling out of the bar on Saturday night on Mission Street.
 You’re not only asking for trouble, you’ll run the risk of being totally annoying.

 • Cyclists: triple lock your bike when street parking, follow all cyclist traffic laws and if you wear a helmet, we’ll still think you’re cool.

 • For Pete’s sake, don’t wear Google Glass anywhere, ever.